aquasecurity/defsec/avd_docs/aws/ssm/AVD-AWS-0098/docs.md

-### Secrets Manager should use customer managed keys

 Secrets Manager encrypts secrets by default using a default key created by AWS.
 To ensure control and granularity of secret encryption, CMK's should be used explicitly.

 ### Impact